mw10104587/toy_jp/README.md

 Even more helpful link from Django Girls https://tutorial.djangogirls.org/en/html/

-A) I generated another app called the dashboard, in the dashboard a put all of my related templates in /dashboard/templates/dashboard
+A) I generated another app called the dashboard, in the dashboard I put all of my related templates in `/dashboard/templates/dashboard`

 B) Set up views.py by adding
 ```